hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/039_steps_to_realisation.md

 (*A class-lecture delivered in America*)

-First among the qualifications required of the aspirant for Jnâna, or wisdom, come Shama and Dama, which may be taken together.
+First among the qualifications required of the aspirant for Jnāna, or wisdom, come Shama and Dama, which may be taken together.
 They mean the keeping of the organs in their own centres without allowing them to stray out.
 I shall explain to you first what the word "organ" means.